 When the bar rests on the thighs during the deadlift, this is called a hitch.

 Remember, the bar can stop (as long as it doesn't go down), but it cannot stop and rest on the thighs.
 It's also important to know that in the sport of Strongman, hitching is allowed.
 However, in the powerlifting context, it's not.
+Just note that slight contact may be acceptable, provided there is no supporting that would aid the lifter.

 5. You cannot step forward or back or move the feet laterally during the ‘up phase'